 Another important step for GRC cladding installation is survey of the fixing area.

-We recommend to do it prior to the design work in the locations where GFRC panels and substructure will be installed.
+We recommend to do it prior to the design work in the locations where GRC panel cladding and substructure will be installed.
 It is necessary to understand the fixing ground and tolerances of the installation area.

 Whether it is an internal cladding panel or a façade panel you should follow the setting out and relation to the architectural grid lines.